10 of the Craziest Things Zookeepers Have Seen on the Job

 Inconvenient nap location

 “A lioness had leapt the fence at a new exhibit.
 They evacuated the zoo and called the authorities.
 She was shot with a tranquilizer and was asleep in 15 minutes.
 She decided to take her rest in a patch of poison oak.
 At 300 pounds, she needed two cops and the man who shot her to gurney her back in.
 The people who were not itchy afterward found it all very amusing.”
+If you’re looking for less deadly animals, a petting zoo may be the place to go, but make sure you know about their health risks before going.

 “We had an outdoor free-flight bird show, meaning the birds are free to fly wherever they wanted in the zoo.
 On this particular day, something spooked our Eurasian Eagle Owl and he took off.
 Eventually, someone found him on the railroad tracks.
 As a keeper cautiously approached the owl, we hear a train horn, look to our left, and a train is coming right towards us.
 We realized it was moving really slow and we could easily leave the bird to take off again and get out of the way.
 But, in what seemed like a second later, one of the keepers had the owl in hand and was putting him into a crate.
 We all quickly got out of the way of the train.”
 These are the craziest things Walmart employees have seen at work.